manuelerdoes/manusblog_next/README.md

 * MID: fixed bloglist
 * LOW: newblog and editblog onChange topic -> sessionStore and event
 * LOW: Table of Contents
-* LOW: copy to clipboard button in code blocks
 * MID: move fetching to server side
 * LOW: Usermanager
 * LOW: hide new blog button when not logged in?